 Yet, micro-cheating can be a slippery slope.
-It may not take much time for your partner to slip down it and find themselves doing something that could potentially destroy your relationship.
+It may not take much time for your partner to slip and find themselves doing something that could potentially destroy your relationship.
 This is because a simple gesture of friendship and frequent interactions may amount to something more in no time.
 This can happen either intentionally or unintentionally.

 Your partner may not even realize it, but such outside interactions may begin to consume their energy and affect their emotional and mental connection with you.
 When this happens, things can get pretty serious and damaging in no time.